 However, my tastes run in the more pricey range and this guitar is definitely pretty high quality in terms of tone and pretty decent in terms of playability and for a price of around $400 you are getting your money’s worth.
 I would say that this guitar is priced just right for what you get.

 More Info and Where to Buy

-If you want to check out some other under 500 options or want to see how the S6 Original Slim compares to other guitars in this price range, check out my top 5 guitars under 500 at the link below.
+If you want to check out some other under $500 options or want to see how the S6 Original Slim compares to other guitars in this price range, check out my top 5 guitars under $500.